Performances, Exhibitions, Events

 Alex Bulmer /// Film screening & discussion

-With the Toronto/London-based writer, filmmaker, and performer Alex Bulmer, we screened a selection of her film and television work illuminating how becoming blind has liberated her artistic voice.
+We screened a selection of writer, filmmaker, and performer Alex Bulmer’s film and TV work illuminating how becoming blind has liberated her artistic voice.
 With humour, wit, and thoughtful attention, Bulmer's work traces themes of disability politics, inclusive representation, and her own lived experience of blindness.
 This screening was presented with captions and pre-recorded audio description.

 Dramaturgy Fellow /// Kennedy Center for the Performing Arts

 As part of the Kennedy Center for the Performing Arts' New Play Dramaturg Intensive (NPDI), I assisted with a week-long development period and public presentation of the play Tight End by playwright Rachel Bykowski with dramaturgs Mark Bly and Adrien-Alice Hansel and director Tina Parker.

 Featuring vocal and instrumental music by Handel, Gabrielli, Stravinsky and Korngold, and scenes from Shakespeare’s most beloved works.

 Philip Hoffman /// Film screening & discussion

 Recognized as Canada’s pre-eminent diary filmmaker, Philip Hoffman's work spans themes of memory, archive, history, and autobiography.
 A monumental figure in the Canadian independent film scene and recipient of the 2016 Governor General’s Award in Visual and Media Arts, Hoffman has created over 30 works in a career that has spanned nearly four decades.
 This screening of Hoffman's most recent works, including Slaughterhouse (2014), Aged (2014), and By the Time We Got to Expo (co-maker Eva Kolcze) (2015), was followed by a conversation with the filmmaker on the content and process for these films.